 How much does the Nutmeg Lifetime ISA cost?

-As this is an investment ISA you'll need to pay platform fees and fund charges to Nutmeg and these will depend on which investment style you choose.
+As this is an investment ISA you'll need to pay platform fees to Nutmeg.
+Fund charges and market spread costs are also payable and these will depend on which investment style you choose.
 There are five options and we explain each of them in the table below.

 Nutmeg LISA - Portfolio fee comparison table